-To test for proper consistency, lift a small amount of batter with your spatula, then drop it back into the bowl in a figure 8 pattern.
+Test for proper consistency using the figure 8 method.
+Lift a small amount of batter with your spatula, then drop it back into the bowl in a figure 8 pattern.
 If the edges soften and the 8 is absorbed back into the batter within 10 seconds, you’re ready to pipe.

 Usually 20 to 30 minutes at room temperature.
 All you’re waiting for is for a skin to form on the shell.
 To test whether your cookies are ready to bake, carefully touch the tops of your cookies.
 If your finger is dry and you feel a skin has developed, they’re ready to bake.

 Of course you can add color!
-However, since liquid color may affect the consistency of this delicate batter, we suggest using a gel or powdered color additive, like our Gel Colors.
+However, liquid food color may affect the consistency of this delicate batter, so we suggest using a gel or powdered color additive.

 Flavor is a little trickier.
 Most flavor add-ins are liquid, which will likely thin out your batter.
 For best results, keep the flavor in the filling (which is the best part anyway).